Atrioventricular canal defect might be detected in a baby before birth using ultrasound and special heart imaging.

 - Received artificial (prosthetic) material during heart repair

-The antibiotics are used to prevent a bacterial infection of the lining of the heart (endocarditis).
+The antibiotics are used to prevent inflammation and infection of the lining of the heart (endocarditis).

 Many people who have corrective surgery for atrioventricular canal defect don't need additional surgery.
 However, some complications, such as heart valve leaks, may require treatment.

 Coping and support